h8liu-archives/d8/README.md

 **What is `d8`?**

 `d8` is a DNS crawler library written in Go.
-It is also a DNS crawling utility.
+It is also comes with a simple DNS crawling program that uses the library.
+The crawler implements the logic that automatically maps out the DNS infrastructures used by a set of particular domains by recursively crawling that starts from the root domain name servers.
-The crawler is for mapping out and tracking DNS infrastructures used by a set of particular domains.
 In specific, it take a domain as input, and gives back the cname redirection chain, all the ip records, the non-registry name servers that supports the domain resolving process, and all the records (A, CNAME, NS, SOA, TXT, MX) that an Internet structure analytic might have interest.

 **Is it a DNS client or server?**